-- Add the bay leaf, chilli pepper, tomato paste and season with salt and pepper.
+- Add the bay leaf, chili pepper, (tomato paste) and season with salt and pepper.
 After stirring, add the beans as well as the fresh tomato and enough water to cover the beans.

 - Bring to a boil, lower heat, cover the pot and simmer for about an hour, stirring regularly, or until the beans and carrots are soft and the sauce thickens.

-- Just before the end, mix in the parsley.
+- Just before the end, discard the bay leaf.

 - Serve with toasted bread with a drizzle of olive oil on top!

 Nutrition InformationYield 6

 Amount Per Serving Calories 354Total Fat 20.05gSaturated Fat 2.94gSodium 532.23mgCarbohydrates 35gFiber 9.62gSugar 6.78gProtein 11.53g